 \paragraph{Motivation} A major limitation of purely data-driven AI forecasting models is that they often become unstable for longer rollouts.
 While these instabilities come partly from architectural choices, they are also rooted in the inability of AI models to accurately obey the underlying physical conservation laws.
-To address this, recent literature has focused on enforcing physical laws directly.
-The two leading approaches are modifying the loss function via soft constraints \cite{verma2024climode} or adding specific neural network layers as hard constraints to strictly enforce conservation \cite{sha2025improving,harder2023hard}.
-While hybrid models like NeuralGCM \cite{kochkov2024neural} leverage numerical solvers to enforce large-scale conservation, there is limited work on physically constraining purely data-driven weather models \cite{sha2025improving, watt2025ace2}.
-Most AI based weather models do not enforce conservation laws, partly because they are trained on ERA5 reanalysis data \cite{hersbach2020era5}, which itself does not strictly conserve mass and energy due to the underlying data assimilation process \cite{tootoonchi2025revisiting}.
-Recent work by \citet{sha2025improving} demonstrated that enforcing conservation laws (energy, moisture budget and DAM) improves forecast performance particularly for precipitation, while reducing the drizzle bias (the tendency of AI models to predict light rain everywhere).
+To address this, recent literature has tried to enforce physical quantities directly.
+The two leading approaches are modifying the loss function via soft constraints \citep{verma2024climode} or adding specific neural network layers as hard constraints to strictly enforce global conservation of these quantities \citep{sha2025improving,harder2023hard,watt2025ace2}.
+Most AI-based weather models do not enforce conservation laws, partly because they are trained on ERA5 reanalysis data \citep{hersbach2020era5}, which itself does not strictly conserve mass and energy due to the underlying data assimilation process \citep{tootoonchi2025revisiting}.
+Recent work by \citet{sha2025improving} demonstrated that enforcing global conservation of energy, moisture budget and DAM improves forecast performance particularly for precipitation, while reducing the drizzle bias (the tendency of AI models to predict light rain everywhere).

-\paragraph{Formulation} We enforce constant dry air mass via $\mathcal{A}(\mathbf{X}) = \text{f}_{DAM}( \mathbf{x}^t) = C_{\text{DAM}}$.
-The function $\text{f}_{DAM}$ is derived as:
+\paragraph{Formulation} We enforce constant dry air mass via $\mathcal{A}(\mathbf{X}) = \text{f}_{\text{DAM}}( \mathbf{x}^t) = C_{\text{DAM}}$.
+The function $\text{f}_{\text{DAM}}$ is derived as:

-where $P_{\text{sfc}}$ is the derived surface pressure and $P_{\text{MSLP}}$ is the mean sea level pressure.
+where $p_{\text{sfc}}$ is the derived surface pressure and $p_{\text{MSLP}}$ is the mean sea level pressure.
 The term $\Phi_{\text{sfc}}$ represents the surface geopotential, $R_d$ is the gas constant for dry air, and $T_{\text{2m}}$ is the 2m temperature.
 For the vertical moisture integration, $g$ denotes gravitational acceleration, $Q(p)$ is the specific humidity at pressure level $p$, and $\text{TWP}$ is the total water path.
-Finally, $a(h,w)$ represents the area weighting.
-In Figure~\ref{fig:dam_time}, we guide the rollout using the numerical DAM value of the first clean frame, denoted as $C_{\text{DAM}}$, which is used to initialize the rollout.
+Finally, $a_{h,w}$ represents the area weighting.
+In \cref{fig:dam_time}, we guide the rollout using the numerical DAM value of the first clean frame, denoted as $C_{\text{DAM}}$, which is used to initialize the rollout.